pefarrell/pefarrell.github.io/index.md

   <a href="https://kaibohu.github.io/">Kaibo Hu</a>, and
   <a href="https://www.tuwien.at/mg/asc/schoeberl">Joachim Schöberl</a>.</p>

-<p>2026-04-13: I will attend the <a href="https://icerm.brown.edu/program/semester_program_workshop/sp-s26-w3">Simulation-Based Optimization with Applications</a> workshop at the Institute for Computational and Experimental Research in Mathematics in Providence, USA.
+<p>2026-04-13: I will attend the <a href="https://icerm.brown.edu/program/semester_program_workshop/sp-s26-w3">Simulation-Based Optimization with Applications</a> workshop at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Providence, USA.
 The organisers are
   <a href="http://math.gmu.edu/~hantil/">Harbir Antil</a>,
   <a href="https://www.caam.rice.edu/~heinken">Matthias Heinkenschloss</a>,
   <a href="https://brendankeith.github.io/">Brendan Keith</a>,